 However, just a teaspoon of yeast extract contains more than 1.5g of protein in fewer than ten calories, with a negligible amount of carbs and no sugar.

 Vitamins and minerals are the real highlights in nutritional yeast, and you can expect to get sizable amounts of magnesium, calcium, niacin, folate, and B vitamins in a single serving.

 It’s not going to make or break your diet, but in a world where we need all the extra nutrients we can get, it definitely doesn’t hurt.

 Want to see what yeast extract can do for flavor but not ready to wield its power in the kitchen for yourself?
 We can help you with that, since our flagship snacks and seasonings contain yeast extract and add unbelievable taste to each bag.

-Try our TakeOut Meal-in-a-Bag Puffs to get rich and savory flavors like Pizza Partay, Hella Hot, and White Chedda.
+Try our Outstanding Puffs to get rich and savory flavors like Pizza Partay, Hella Hot, and White Chedda.
 Yes, pls.

 Our ever-popular PigOut Pigless Pork Rinds also use a pinch of yeast extract to bring you fantastic flavors like Texas BBQ and Nacho Cheese.
 It’s all gluten-free and all good.
 Don’t miss out!

 Yeast isn’t the easiest ingredient to understand, and its gluten-free status really depends on the situation.
-Do your research and stick with certified gluten-free products to stay in the clear and enjoy the flavor.
+Do your research and stick with certified gluten-free products to stay in the clear (especially if you have Celiac Disease) and enjoy the flavor.